DrCopernicus/ClassesSimulator/README.md

 ClassesSimulator
 ================
 Intended for generating class schedules with friends.
-Highly experimental and may not work as intended.
+May not work as intended.
 Future updates will increase user-friendliness, simulation speed, and robustness in general.

 Example settings.csv and classes.csv included.
 Generates output.csv when run.
 Settings are no longer hard-coded, but may or may not run out of the box.